bs7280/markdown-notes-web/README.md

 > [!NOTE]
 >
-> The reason for forking this project instead of using it directly -- vercel will clone a public repo into your account which makes it hard to get updates.
+> The reason for forking this project instead of using it directly -- vercel will clone a public repo into your account which makes it hard to get updates in the future.

 ## Step 2 - Create a personal access token